DecentraLabsCom/.github/profile/README.md

 * [`Smart Contract Specifications`](https://github.com/DecentraLabsCom/Smart-Contract-Specifications) — Formal definitions and workflows.
 * [`Lab Metadata`](https://github.com/DecentraLabsCom/Lab-Metadata) — Specification for the tokenized labs metadata.
 * [`Tokenomics`](https://github.com/DecentraLabsCom/Tokenomics) — $LAB tokenomics to fuel our ecosystem.
-* [`Marketplace dApp`](https://github.com/DecentraLabsCom/Marketplace) — The front-end to access, book and manage labs.
+* [`Marketplace dApp`](https://github.com/DecentraLabsCom/Marketplace) — The front-end to access, book, list and manage labs.
-* [`Auth Service`](https://github.com/DecentraLabsCom/auth-service) — Java Spring authentication/authorization service to communicate with access control systems.
+* [`Blockchain Services`](https://github.com/DecentraLabsCom/Blockchain-Services) — Dockerized Java Spring service for authentication/authorization and smart contract interactions.
 * [`Lab Gateway`](https://github.com/DecentraLabsCom/lab-gateway) — Docker container that lab providers can deploy in seconds on any computer to function as a gateway / access system to their lab resources.
-Comes in two versions: lite and full (which includes the auth service).
+Comes in two versions: lite and full (which includes the blockchain services).
 * [`Lab App Control`](https://github.com/DecentraLabsCom/lab-app-control) — A Windows-based daemon service for managing the open/close state of the desktop applications that provide the interface for controlling a lab setup.

 > Want to contribute?
 [Check our issues](https://github.com/orgs/DecentraLabsCom/projects) or open a discussion!